hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_blob_storage.html.markdown

 * `name` - (Required) The name which should be used for this Backup Instance Blob Storage.
 Changing this forces a new Backup Instance Blob Storage to be created.

+* `location` - The Location in which the Resources should be provisioned.

 * `resource_group_name` - (Required) The name of the Resource Group where the Backup Instance Blob Storage should exist.
 Changing this forces a new Backup Instance Blob Storage to be created.

 * `vault_id` - (Required) The ID of the Backup Vault within which the Backup Instance Blob Storage should exist.
 Changing this forces a new Backup Instance Blob Storage to be created.